-A large sandstone cliff located near Guernsey, Wyoming, Register Cliff is a large chalk-like outcropping that rises some 100 feet above the floor of the North Platte River Valley.
+A large sandstone cliff located near Guernsey, Wyoming, Register Cliff is a chalk-like outcropping that rises some 100 feet above the floor of the North Platte River Valley.
 Also called Register Rock and Sand Point Station, thousands of pioneers camped here and inscribed their names upon the sandstone while traveling along the Oregon, California and Mormon Trails.

 The horizontal precipice was created thousands of years ago by the erosive action of the North Platte River cutting through layers of soft sedimentary deposits.

 Some of the first men to take advantage of the broad river bottoms which provided pleasing campsites were the early fur traders.

 One of the first inscriptions on the rock was in 1829.
 Later, when westward expansion began in earnest, thousands of immigrants traveling along the Oregon, California and Mormon Trails, stopped to camp at Register Cliff to rest their livestock in the lush pastures near the river.
 Here, as well as at other “register rocks” all along the trails, the travelers inscribed their names upon the rocks.